 Your spoon is waiting.

-Sausage, Kale and Bean Soup
+Sausage, Kale, and White Bean Soup

 - 4 links Italian turkey sausage (or pork)